softchris/golang-book/04-webdev/01-json/README.md

 }
 ```

-Note how we also convert the response to a byte array `[]byte(str)` and how the data is written in the second parameter to the `person` instance as reference, `&person`.
+Note how we also convert the response to a byte array `[]byte(str)` and how the data is written in the second parameter to the `person` instance as a reference, `&person`.

 **read from a file**